Old Man Minick

-Old Man Minick is a short story by American author Edna Ferber first published in 1922.
+"Old Man Minick" is a short story by American author Edna Ferber first published in 1922.
 It was adapted into Minick, a Broadway play staged in 1924, as well as the 1925 silent film Welcome Home, the 1932 film The Expert, and the 1939 film No Place to Go.

 Background

 In the 1910s and 1920s, women's magazines published fiction by well-known writers, including Edith Wharton, Somerset Maugham, and Edna Ferber.
 During this era, the short story "Old Man Minick" was one of a variety of works first published serially in women's periodicals and then developed into plays and film.
 Ferber was inspired to write the story after listening to three old men on a park bench in Washington Park in Chicago as they talked about life.

 Plot

-The story is set in Chicago in the early 20th century, where a seventy year widower, Jo Minick, has to learn how to live, after the unexpected death of his wife, with whom he had been married to for forty years.
+The story is set in Chicago in the early 20th century, where a seventy year-old widower, Jo Minick, has to learn how to live, after the unexpected death of his wife, to whom he had been married for forty years.
 Following her death he goes to live with his son, George and daughter-in-law, Nettie.
 He joins a club in Washington Park, where he meets with other widowers.
 The group is divided in their opinions as to which are happier, those who live with their children and those who live in aged care facilities.
 One day Minick overhears Nettie telling her friends that she can't have a child because she is looking after her father-in-law.
-Soon after Minick tells Nettie that he is moving to a nursing home and Nettie realises the he has heard her conversation.
+Soon after Minick tells Nettie that he is moving to a nursing home and Nettie realises that he has heard her conversation.
 The story ends with Minick discovering that he enjoys his life at the old people's home because he has his freedom to do what he wants.